Learn Java Easy. Chapter 6 Exercises

 }

-π‘ Avoid Undesired Values: If you need to exclude certain values from the range, use conditionals to regenerate the random number in case an undesired value is obtained.
-For example, if you generate a random number and need to exclude 100, you can use a while loop to repeat the generation until a valid value is obtained.
+💡Avoiding Undesired Values: If you need to exclude certain values from the range, use conditionals to regenerate the random number if you get an undesired value.
+For example, if you generate a random number and need to exclude 100, you can use a while loop to repeat the generation until you get a valid value.

 Exercise 10.
-Java exercise on random numbers, but in this case using a char variable.
-Create a program that randomly displays the following symbols five times: &^%$.*.
+Java random number exercise, but in this case using a char variable.
+Create a program that shows the following symbols five times randomly: &^%$.*.

 Solution: